FormidableLabs/spectacle-cli/CONTRIBUTING.md

 #### `examples/cli-mdx-babel`

-A CLI build using MDX slides found in `examples/cli-mdx-babel/slides.mdx` as well as a `.babelrc` to permit JSX content in the MDX slides
+A CLI build using MDX slides found in `examples/cli-mdx-babel/slides.mdx` as well as a `.babelrc` to permit JSX content in the MDX slides and a custom theme found at `examples/cli-mdx-babel/theme.js`.

 ```sh
 # In one terminal open CLI dev server